Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Experiments

-We perform TS forecasting tasks under two types of zero-shot settings: 1)~\textit{Zero-shot dataset}: We evaluate our model on an unseen dataset that was not included during training.
+\textbf{c) Zero-shot learning.} We perform FCST under two types of zero-shot settings: 1)~\textit{Zero-shot dataset}: We evaluate our model on an unseen dataset that was not included during training.
 2)~\textit{Zero-shot task}: We assess the model's ability to predict a new forecasting horizon that was not encountered during training, by adding the mask tokens at the end of the TS to predict the desired future time steps.

-\textbf{Zero-shot dataset.} For the TS forecasting task on unseen datasets, we evaluate our method using three datasets~\citep{solar,mcleod2013optimal,hyndman2008forecasting}.
+For the FCST on unseen datasets, we evaluate our method using three datasets \cite{solar,mcleod2013optimal,hyndman2008forecasting}.
 Table~\ref{tbl:zero_data} presents the results, demonstrating consistent improvements by incorporating CMs.

-\textbf{Zero-shot horizon.} For the TS forecasting task with new forecasting horizons, we predict additional 384 time steps (by adding 24 masked tokens of length 16 at the end of the TS) on top of the base forecasting horizon of 96.
-Table~\ref{tbl:zero_horizon} presents the results with four different datasets~\citep{zhou2021informer,wu2021autoformer}, showing performance gains on three out of four datasets.
+For the FCST with new forecasting horizons, we predict additional 384 time steps (by adding 24 masked tokens of length 16 at the end of the TS) on top of the base forecasting horizon of 96.
+Table~\ref{tbl:zero_horizon} presents the results with four different datasets \cite{zhou2021informer,wu2021autoformer}, showing performance gains on three datasets.